-This Marie Antoinette and Cheshire Cat mashup was an image that came to me in a dream.
-It was so different from other costumes I had done that it felt fresh and interesting, so I drew the design and began.
+The idea for this cosplay came to me in a dream.
+I thought it would be a fun challenge to mashup Marie Antoinette and Cheshire Cat.
+The imagery was so different from other costumes I had done that it felt fresh and interesting, so I drew the design and began.

 The skirt is based on a pannier pattern from Corsets and Crinolines by Nora Waugh.
 Instead of modern boning, I used far less expensive polyethylene tubing which is readily available at any hardware store.
 It's machine washable and sturdy!
 Under the pannier is a bumroll constructed out of a pool noodle, because no one likes a droopy hoop.
 On top is a pink flannel pannier cover so the overskirt lays smoothly on top of the hoop.